msoyamada/XPlus_GPIO/README.md

 # Install the Armbian using the multitool
 RK322x tvbox image: https://armbian.hosthatch.com/archive/rk322x-box/archive/

-*In this test the Armbian_24.11_Rk322x-box_bookworm was used (probably it will work in the newer version)
+*In this test the Armbian_24.11_Rk322x-box_bookworm was used (Newer versions may also work)

 # TVBox  In XPlus
 Specs: SoC RK3229 (4 cores, ARM-V7), 2GB RAM, 8GB Flash)
 ![screenshot](inxplus.jpeg)

 # RK3229 GPIO
-It has 4 GPIO controllers, each one has 32 pins (128 pins in the total).
-Some pins are predefined to be used in the peripheral access like flash, MMC, Wifi, HDMI etc.
+The RK3229 features 4 GPIO controllers with 32 pins each (128 total).
+Many are used for  peripherals like flash, MMC, Wifi, HDMI etc.
 Based on the work developed in the  Instituto Federal de Goiás - Campus Goiânia by Mateus Morais Aguirre and Prof. Dr. Claudio Afonso Fleury, a search for IO ports was performed using the script  [testgpio.py](Examples/testgpio.py)).

-In this board, some GPIO ports are detected as presented in the Table below.
+Detected GPIO

 | GPIO          | Descrição     |
 | ------------- | ------------- |